shakevv/Devops/README.md

 - Upload scan report to Github
 - Stop pipeline if high severity problems are found
 - Create test container from the image
-- Create image and publish it to DockerHub
+- Create final image and publish it to DockerHub